 Also, the Portland Zine Symposium is hosting their 4th annual 24 Hour Zine challenge.
 This awesome event is a fundraiser for PZS and works like a charity walk.
 You sponsor a participant (or participants!) and you only have to pay-up if the participant/s finish the challenge!
 If you sponsor someone for at least $10 you will even receive the zine the participant makes!
 I have taken part in this event for the past two years and have finished both times.
 I will be participating again this year at this event that will be held at the new spacious Independent Publishing Resource Center in Portland, Oregon on 21 July.
 I would love love love it if you could help out the Portland Zine Symposium and sponsor me, Alex Wrekk, in the 24 hour zine challenge.
 There will also be live cams to watch our sleep deprived scribbling….and also so that you can laugh at us.

 Alex has been making custom pinback buttons since 2000 under various business names.
-In 2012 Alex opened Portland Button Works and zine distro, an online and brick and mortar shop in Portland, Oregon selling zines and books and making custom buttons, bottle openers, and magnets in 4 different sizes.
-She also maintains an Etsy shop with the same name.
+In 2012 Alex opened Portland Button Works and zine distro, an online and brick and mortar shop in Portland, Oregon selling zines and books and making custom buttons, bottle openers, and magnets in various sizes as well as an Etsy shop with the same name.